jadensalas469466/notes/docs/Misc/Lab Env/Office/File Editing/VNote.md

-A pleasant note-taking platform in native C++.111
+A pleasant note-taking platform in native C++.

 ## 1. Install